ds-tutorials/grav/pages/02.base-tutorial/03.creating-content/04.creating-sample-posts/docs.md

 Remember for each of these to use the _Item_ template, to not make the page visible, and to set the parent page to _(blog) Blog_, as below.

+!
+If you accidentally make a page visible (you will notice because there will be a dropdown menu for Blog on your website), you can change it in the _Advanced_ tab under Overrides.
+Find _Visible_ and click _Disabled_.

 ![The Add Page dialog box.
 Page Title: Sample Title.
 Folder Name: sample-title.
 Parent Page: --> (blog) Blog.
 Page Template: Item.
 Visible: No.](add-sample-page.png)

 The following details will be provided for each page: